 Still Have More Questions?

-KD College has acting, musical theatre, and film production programs to help prepare students for careers in the entertainment industry.
+KD Conservatory has acting, musical theatre, and film production programs to help prepare students for careers in the entertainment industry.
 Contact us with any of your questions, or check us out on Facebook for ongoing updates and information!

 Do you have any great tricks for quickly memorizing a monologue that you’d like to add?
 Tell us about them in the comments!